seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 regulatory event, printed six closures twice, and refused nine coins on a sentence that had published a worse one eight days earlier. **None of it was visible from inside** — §7 is the engine checking itself, and no checklist can fail a run for obeying the file.

+68. **The trend entry zone was cut from `tradeGeometry`'s 24-hour anchor** (§4), never from `invalidationInfo`'s reference.
+A published zone whose edges are not the coin's own 24-hour extreme and that extreme shifted by `ENTRY_CHASE_SD × sigmaDay(vol)` fails this item, whatever its probability reads.
+69. **The score channel matches the MARKET regime word** (§2) — `momentumScore` in `БЫЧИЙ` or `МЕДВЕЖИЙ`, `scoreCandidate` in `ДИАПАЗОН` — and the two were never summed.
+    A run that scored a continuation entry on the mean-reversion prior fails this item even where the side it produced is the one the coin's own regime admits.
+70. **Every dated systemic event with an admissible source carries a class-S line** (§6), uncapped and never folded into class B's two.
+A run that dropped one for want of room fails this item; a run that found none records the sweep and the host.

+**68–70 name the audit of 15.09 rather than a run, and they are the first items on this list the engine could not have produced.** Each was found by reading `index.html` beside this
+file: two functions answering two questions, one of them read twice; two priors, one of them named unconditionally; and a class table with no row for the event the owner asked about.
+**§7 checks the run against the file, and nothing in §7 checks the file against the code it claims to cut** — which is the Architect's audit and is why items reaching this list from it carry no measured run of their own.

 **Revision `-c` added nothing to this list and item 55 was corrected rather than supplemented**, because no run broke it: the band it asserted was empty by arithmetic and was